Handel's lost Hamburg operas: Music

 A few fragments of music from the twin operas survive.
 The Newman Flower collection at Manchester Central Library holds three arias and a chorus, in full orchestral score but with the vocal parts missing.
 A blank stave with a soprano clef suggests that the three arias were written for soprano voice.
-The chorus has been identified by Baselt with "Streue, O Braütigam", from Act 1 of Daphne.
+The chorus has been identified by Baselt with "Streue, o Bräutigam", from Act 1 of Daphne.
 Two of the arias are tentatively associated with "Mie speranza, andate" from Act 1 of Florindo, and "Mostrati più crudele" from the third act of Daphne.
 The third aria has not been identified.

 The Royal Music Collection at the British Library houses the manuscripts of instrumental pieces, mainly dances, that belong to Florindo and Daphne.
 A group of eight short pieces have been catalogued as two four-movement suites, HWV352 and HWV353.
 The British Library collection includes a further group of four movements, scored for string orchestra, which has been catalogued as HWV354.

 As with Nero, it is possible that music from Florindo or Daphne was recycled by Handel for use in later works.
 The overture to the opera Rodrigo consists of eight French-style dances, which Cudworth believes might have begun life as ballet music in one or other of the lost Hamburg operas.
 In 1709–10 Handel composed the cantata Apollo e Dafne, which has common ground with the earlier operas.
 Harris makes the point that when writing the cantata, Handel would have recalled his earlier setting, and perhaps borrowed from it.
 Dean and Knapp provide further example of works in which the Florinda and Daphne music may have re-emerged: the oratorio Il trionfo del Tempo e del Disinganno (1707); the opera Radamisto (1720); and the overture in B flat, HWV336, which Baselt conjectures might have been written as the overture to Florindo.
-This last-named has been combined with HWV352–354 and HWV356 to form the Suite from the operas Florindo and Daphne, which in 2012 was adapted and recorded by The Parley of Instruments under Peter Holman.
+This last-named has been combined with HWV352–354 to form the Suite from the operas Florindo and Daphne, which in 1997 was adapted and recorded by The Parley of Instruments under Peter Holman.